 The willpower to prevent violence and destructive mental states.
 The discipline to become aware of negative thinking that already exists, and to produce and nurture positive thoughts that are yet to arise.
 The final aspect of this point is to emphasize higher conscious thinking and inspiration that is already present in the mind.

 7. The Right Mindfulness

 Mindfulness describes a state of consciousness that is characterized by a vivid and alert experience of your immediate surroundings.
-In meditation, mindfulness is an effective technique that helps us tune into what is taking place around us and within our self by drawing our attention to energy of the present moment.
+In meditation, mindfulness is an effective technique that helps us tune in to what is taking place around us and within our self by drawing our attention to the energy of the present moment.